grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 14: PHP Routing, Redirect and Authentication

-We look at how PHP avoids double
+We look at how PHP avoids double posting data, how flash messages are implemented, and how we use a session to log in users in web applications.

 15: Building a CRUD Application